 Yeah, so ... it's pretty simple.
 We just don't like the current whitewashed look.

 Our brick will always be whitewashed.
 Even if we spend hours on hours with the most dangerous chemical paint strippers on the planet.
-I wish I was as brave as Paige from Farmhouse Vernacular, just slingin' Jasco paint remover around like it's NBD.
-But I'm not.
+I wish could sling Jasco paint remover around like it's NBD.
+But I can’t.
 And that's okay!

 And it doesn't matter, because the brick will always be whitewashed.
 So we're painting it.